In the guide

 • keeping ingredients that contain allergens separate from other ingredients

-While these precautions are relatively simple it can often be impractical to follow them, especially for small businesses where space, time and resources are limited.
-Where this is the case it is permissible to use a precautionary allergen statement.
+While these precautions are relatively simple, it can often be impractical to follow them, especially for small businesses where space, time and resources are limited.
+Where this is the case, it is permissible to use a precautionary allergen statement.

-Precautionary allergen statements
+Precautionary allergen label (PAL)

 Back to top